After filling the required values in the previous section, we can start sending actor’s generated events via Manufactory agent.

 Before we pass actor and event objects, we need to encode the objects using base64.

-A websocket connection enables real-time event transmission by sending messages with event type and attributes which returns a status confirmation upon successful delivery.
+Websocket connections enable real-time event transmission by sending messages with event type and attributes while receiving status confirmations through an established channel.

 A data collection system enables event and actor information transmission through REST API websocket or CLI agent integration while providing a simple interface for viewing the collected data.